Top 10 Tips for Preparing for the HAT

 The test format includes giving the candidate an unseen source, generally a passage from a source, and is required to provide thoughtful interpretations about it without being given any prior knowledge about its context.
 You need to answer the one question given with an essay.
 As candidates are not required to know anything about the author of the passage or the context, the test does not reward candidates for making use of any outside knowledge.
 For more information on the HAT, check out our comprehensive HAT Guide.

-Our Oxbridge application experts have compiled a list of top 10 tips.
+Our Oxbridge application experts have compiled a list of top 10 HAT tips on how to prepare for HAT test.
 This includes dos and dont’s for preparation for the History Aptitude Test for the 2024/25 application cycle.

 As with any test that you would be taking, early preparation is key when taking the History Aptitude Test.
 However, the test is not testing how well-read you are, and neither does it have the the assumption that you would have done prior texts before you take the text.
 Hence, especially if you are an international student who is not familiar with the United Kingdom’s syllabus, do not worry.
 It does not require specialist knowledge or any information beyond that contained in the texts.